 When the user expectations/goals of the product are secured, and the business objectives are clear, you can move through to the design phase.

-Wireframing needs to be carried out by the whole project team—designer, copywriter, UX specialist, developer, project manager and the client.
+Wireframing needs to be carried out by the whole project team — designer, copywriter, UX specialist, developer, project manager and the client.
 Many people don’t see the client as part of the team, but you should.
 Their involvement in wireframe creation is invaluable.

 For some projects, testing the low fidelity prototype with real users can be extremely beneficial but, the timescales and business demands often deem this an unrealistic at this stage in the process.
-Testing a prototype is quick and efficient as it allows the designers to move rapidly through the improved iterations before finalising the graphical user interface designs.

 Design specifications are detailed documents providing information about the product.
 During the handover, the designer must communicate how each element of the design looks, feels and functions to a developer.